fmenat/PyLearningCrowds/README.md

 #### Extensions
+* Methods with predictive model include support for sklearn
+* Rodrigues et al. 2018
+* Guan et al. 2018
+* Label noise without predictive model
+* CMM and C-MoA without predictive model
 * Fast estimation, based on hard or discrete, on other methods besides DS
-* Methods with predictive model include support for sklearn
 * Other initialization on EM
 * Rodrigues et al. 2013
-* Guan et al. 2018
-* Rodrigues et al. 2018
-* Whitewill et al. ((GLAD))